vdaas/vald/CONTRIBUTING.md

-# Contributing to Vald
+# Contributing guide

 Thank you for your interest in Vald, and thank you for investing your time in contributing to Vald!

+In this guide, you will get an idea of how to contribute to Vald.

+This guide is for everyone who want to contribute to Vald.
+Even if you are not a developer, don't worry, some contributions don't require writing a single line of code.

 Please read our [Code Of Conduct](https://github.com/vdaas/vald/blob/main/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

-In this guide, you will get an idea of how to contribute to Vald.

-If you are not a developer, don't worry, some contributions don't require writing a single line of code.

-## Contributions

-Please read the [About Vald](https://vald.vdaas.org/docs/overview/about-vald) to get an overview of Vald.
+Before you make any contribution to Vald, please read the [About Vald](https://vald.vdaas.org/docs/overview/about-vald) to get an overview of Vald.

-We welcome you to contribute to Vald to make Vald better.
+## Type of contribution

+Vald is an open source project, everyone can contribute to Vald.

-We accept the following types of contributions:
+We accept any kind of contributions, including the following types of contributions:

 - Issue
   - Bug report
+  - Security issue report
   - Feature request / Proposal
-  - Security issue report

 - Pull request
   - Source code implementation
     - Business logic implementation
     - Test implementation
   - Documentation

+Please note that you can make contribution not only listed above, any voice is meaningful and important for us.

-Please also feel free to ask anything on [Vald Slack channel](https://join.slack.com/t/vald-community/shared_invite/zt-db2ky9o4-R_9p2sVp8xRwztVa8gfnPA) :)
+Please feel free to contact us on [Slack](https://join.slack.com/t/vald-community/shared_invite/zt-db2ky9o4-R_9p2sVp8xRwztVa8gfnPA).
+We are waiting for you :)

+## Change flow

+Before making any changes, you may need to understand the standard flow of making changes.

+If you found any bugs or security issue in Vald, or you want to request a new feature, please follow [this section](#issue-contribution) to contribute on the issue.

+If you decided to make pull request contribution, including source code changes, or documentation changes, you need to understand the overall flow to make changes, including:

+1. Create development branch
+2. Make code changes
+3. Test your changes
+4. Commit your changes
+5. Create Pull Request

+We will describe the details in [this section](#pull-request-contribution).

 ## Issue contribution